rstudio/rstudio/src/gwt/tools/locdiff/README.md

 node locdiff
 ```

-Results are written to `locdiff-GWT.csv` and `locdiff-Electron.csv`.
-These can be loaded into Excel,
+Results are written to `locdiff.csv`, which can be loaded into Excel, etc.
-etc. To view the French strings in Excel, you will need to import (rather than open) the csv and
+To view the French strings in Excel, you will need to import (rather than open) the csv and
 specify that it is comma-separated and stored as Unicode / UTF-8, otherwise the French strings
-will be garbled.
+may be garbled.

-The files will load directly into Apple Numbers if you have that handy.
+The file will load directly into Apple Numbers if you have that handy.